-Mechanical Breakdown Insurance (MBI) accounted for 81% (2021: 82%) of total GWP and, whilst claims frequencies returned to pre COVID levels and claims severities increased due to global inflation, the MBI portfolio continued to be the largest contributor to the underwriting performance within the Company.
+2023 GWP increased across all key products, ending 11% higher year on year.
+Mechanical Breakdown Insurance (MBI) accounted for 82% (2022: 81%) of total GWP and, whilst claims frequencies returned to pre COVID levels and claims severities increased due to global inflation, the MBI portfolio continued to be the largest contributor to the underwriting performance within the Company.

-As represented previously, the UK market remains the largest market and accounts for 93% (2021: 84%) of the Mechanical Breakdown Insurance GWP.
+As represented previously, the UK market remains the largest market and accounts for 93% (2022: 93%) of the Mechanical Breakdown Insurance GWP.

 Although mobility levels have to some extent been restored, claims frequencies and severities on Guaranteed Asset Protection (GAP)insurance have remained lower than anticipated due to fewer road traffic accidents and high residual vehicle values.
+As used car residual values began to drop towards the end of 2023, MICL began to see loss ratios on this line of business begin to increase.